 specification sheet carefully for the required hole-dimension

 and baffle-board thickness.
-The existing baffle-board is 270mm
+The existing baffle-board hole is

-diameter, 20mm thick.
-The rest of this page assumes
+270mm diameter, and the board is 20mm thick.
+The rest of this

 If everything else appears

-original has eight, evenly spaced around the circle.
-If your new
+evenly spaced around the circle.
+If your new one has six, you'll

-has six, you'll have to spend an extra hour removing two screws
+have to spend an extra hour removing two screws and precisely

 re-positioning four others.
 Celestions need four, I believe, so